Chitra-devulapalli/Pallet-Detector/README.md

 ### Data Preparation:
 - Annotated the provided dataset and split it into training, validation, and test sets.
 - Used Grounded SAM to get both bounding box and segmented outputs based on a prompt.
+  NOTE: The annotations weren't as accurate as that of say a human annotator.
 - Applied data augmentation to simulate real-world scenarios with varied lighting conditions.